persepolisdm/persepolis/README.md

 + version : 2.2.2 Unstable
 + Persepolis Download Manager is a GUI for aria2.
 + Persepolis written in PYQT5.
-+ You can install Persepolis in GNU/Linux distributions or Mac Os or OS X

 ![ScreenShot](http://s1.picofile.com/file/8264685926/persepolis.jpg)